 Organizations, especially businesses in competitive industries, always walk a fine line when giving employees time off in emergencies.
 But Worline suggests that the POS message about compassion sometimes gets misconstrued, as managers only focus on the bigger acts of compassion, such as time off and monetary gifts, which may make a big difference to workers but are not always easy to provide.
 “Just stopping by and listening to an employee in pain can make all the difference,” insists Worline.
 When giving talks to groups of managers, she tries to convey the importance of just paying attention to employees and noticing when they need help.

 Worline, Dutton, and their POS colleagues recognize that problems can arise in practicing compassion at work.
 They note that compassionate acts must be tailored to the particular needs of each person.
-If a person suffers a traumatic event and wishes to remain private about it, he or she may not welcome attention or help from others, well-meaning as it might be.
+If a person suffers a traumatic event and wishes to remain private about it, they may not welcome attention or help from others, well-meaning as it might be.
 Programs like vacation pools, where employees donate small amounts of vacation time for coworkers in need, can create complicated ethical dilemmas: If an employee doesn’t contribute to the vacation pool, should he be allowed to dip into it himself?
 “Compassion, if applied differently to different employees, may create a perception of inequity,” said Worline.
 If applied in this spirit, it may even alienate employees, she argues.

 Then there are the researchers who take issue with some of the basic objectives of POS.
 Ben Hunnicutt, a professor of leisure studies at the University of Iowa, argues that efforts to make work life more rewarding and pleasurable distract from what he considers bigger goals for workers, like higher pay and shorter work weeks.
 Encouraging people to pursue satisfaction through work means that they’ll spend more time there and have less left for family, health, art, religion—the things, he argues, that really give meaning to people’s lives.
 “Work can never replace these important aspects of life, and we shouldn’t expect it to,” he said.
 “Instead of trying to make work better, we should all be working less.”